Formula builder

 dateDiff(Text date unit type, DateTime start, DateTime end)

-Your formula should look like below:
+Your formula should look like the image below:

-Your form should will look like this:
+Your form should look like the image below:

 User interface |